 Lagree vs HIIT

-HIIT (High-Intensity Interval Training) and Lagree both promise intense, calorie-torching workouts.
-But while HIIT relies on explosive, high-impact bursts, Lagree delivers the same intensity through slow, controlled, low-impact movements.
-If you want maximum results without the wear and tear, here's why Lagree might be your better option.
+HIIT (High-Intensity Interval Training) and Lagree both promise intense, calorie-torching workouts that transform your body composition.
+But while HIIT relies on explosive, high-impact bursts of activity that stress your joints and nervous system, Lagree delivers the same — and often greater — intensity through slow, controlled, low-impact movements on the Megaformer.
+The difference in approach has profound implications for your recovery, joint health, training frequency, and long-term sustainability.
+If you want maximum results without the accumulated wear and tear that eventually sidelines many HIIT enthusiasts, here's why Lagree might be your better option.

 Lagree vs HIIT at a Glance